signalogic/SigDL/README.md

 <a name="miniITX_Atom"></a>
 ### Commercial mini-ITX

-Here is a commercially available mini-ITX form-factor board, also with an Atom x5-E3940 quad-core CPU similar to the DeepLens<sup>1</sup>
+Here is a commercially available mini-ITX form-factor board, also with an Atom x5-E3940 quad-core CPU similar to the DeepLens<sup>2</sup>

 ![x5-E3940 quad-core Atom CPU mini-ITX board](https://github.com/signalogic/SigDL/blob/master/images/E3940_miniITX_conga-IA5_web.png?raw=true "x5-E3940 quad core Atom CPU mini-ITX board")

+<sup>1 </sup>SWaP = size, weight, and power consumption.
-<sup>1 </sup>Note - the above image is a web pic, we don't have one in our lab yet.
+<sup>2 </sup>The commercial mini-ITX image is a web pic, we don't have one in our lab yet.

 &nbsp;<br/>